Avaiga/taipy-getting-started-core/step_06/ReadMe.md

     Value 849
 ```

-The scheduler will skip the first task of the second scenario.
-Indeed, the two scenarios share the same input Data Nodes for this task, and it hasn't been changed.
+When submitting scenario 2, the scheduler will skip the first task of this second scenario.
+Indeed, the two scenarios share the same input Data Nodes for this task, and no changes have occured on these Data Nodes (since the last run of the task when we submitted scenario 1).

 ```python
 # the first task has already been executed by scenario 1